jcuenod/bibletech/_posts/2021-07-26-full-text-search-for-pdfs.md

     pages.id = metadata.rowid) fts
 ```

-This query works like a charm but I very quickly found that some pdfs were *full* of matches and that made the results pretty noisy.
-So I wanted to `GROUP BY` pdf.
+This query works like a charm but I very quickly found that some PDFs were *full* of matches and that made the results pretty noisy.
+So I wanted to `GROUP BY` PDF.
 Something like this:

 ```sql
 SELECT